 A guide to the traditional wines of Andalucia

 Peter Liem is an American wine writer and an authority in the field of Champagne.
 He recently got into sherry and now organises the Sherry Fest in New York and Toronto.
 Jesús Barquín is a professor of criminal law, but more importantly also a founder of Equipo Navazos.

-Published at the end of 2012, this is the most recent and up-to-date book on sherry.
+Published at the end of 2012, for many years this was the most recent and up-to-date book on sherry.
 It follows the scheme of Julian Jeff’s Sherry, but the focus has been shifted a little.
 The historical part is short.
-The part about production methods is longer, and there are excellent additions about the terroir of bodegas, bottle closures, bottling dates, etc. It also includes some information about the neighbouring D.O.
+The part about production methods is longer, and there are excellent additions about very topical subjects like the terroir of bodegas, bottle closures, bottling dates, etc. It also includes some information about the neighbouring D.O.
 Montilla-Moriles and related products like Tintilla de Rota or Xerez-Quina.
 Another nice addition is the chapter about storage and bottle-aging, serving temperature and glassware – opinions on these things have changed in the last few years.

 The second half of the book is an extensive list of bodegas in the D.O.
 Jerez-Xérès-Sherry, D.O.
 Manzanilla and D.O.
 Montilla-Moriles.
 Nearly all of the wines currently available are mentioned, sometimes with (rough) tasting notes.
 There’s also a small appendix with tips for visiting the region (restaurants, hotels…)

-This is the new must-have for sherry enthusiasts.
+This was the must-have for sherry enthusiasts.
 Julian Jeff’s book talks you through the history but Liem & Barquín are your guide into the 21st Century.
 Both are complementary “bibles” in my opinion.
 This book had a significant impact on the popularity of new initiatives like Equipo Navazos – and to some extent it even encouraged me to start this blog.
-You can purchase the book online.

 Christopher Fielden & Javier Hidalgo